 Broward County's public hearings on the County budget.

-Commissioner Chris Vincent
+Mayor Chris Vincent

-Town Commission is responsible for hiring the Town
+The Commission is responsible for hiring the Town

 Manager and Town Attorney; it also approves all

-professional contracts for engineering, planning,
+professional contracts for engineering, construction, planning,

-garbage pick-up and other professional services Town
+garbage pick-up and other professional services the Town may require.

 Town Commissioners serve